 - In the Metrics panel, click Add, and then choose Tickets .
 Make sure to select the both versions, COUNT and D_COUNT, and then click Apply.

-- In the Columns panel, click Add, and then from the Time - Ticket Created section, choose Time Created - Weekday.
+- In the Columns panel, click Add, and then from the Time - Ticket Created section, choose Time Created - Day of week.
 Click Apply.

-- In the Rows panel, click Add, and then from the Time - Ticket Created section, choose Time Created - Hour.
+- In the Rows panel, click Add, and then from the Time - Ticket Created section, choose Ticket Created - Hour.
 Click Apply.